msyinmei/BigDataSummer2018/README.md

 ```
 6. type in current password
 7. type in new password
-8. type to confirm new password
+8. type to confirm new password (remember this password for next time!)

 ## Run MySQL:
 Run the following commands: